Fix 404 errors with Vue.js apps on Netlify

 In summary, the problem is that when we enable history mode in Vue Router, the app routes behave like normal HTTP routes so unless we do something, the web server will try to fetch a different file for each route.

-A quick fix for this is to enable an automatic redirect in the server to automatically serve the entry point of the app (the index.html) to redict to if the requested route does not match any static file (like a picture).
+A quick fix for this is to enable an automatic redirect in the server to automatically serve the entry point of the app (the index.html) and redict if the requested route does not match a static file (like a picture).
 In Netlify we can do this by adding a file named "_redirects" with the following content inside the public folder of the app:

 /* /index.html 200